LostCore/fuel_multilanguage/README.md

 ## Description

-This is a collection of class that aim to help in building multilanguage websites with FuelPHP. **It uses i18n packages functions.**
+This is a collection of class that aim to help in building multilanguage websites with FuelPHP. **It uses i18n packages functions**, for this reason all languages must be identified by ISO 639-1 lowercase abbreviation (en,zh,it,es).

 ## Development Team